 Brave says the overhead adds under 130 milliseconds at the 90th percentile.
 Total latency: below 600 milliseconds per call.

 To sell the product, Brave published benchmark numbers.
-In an evaluation last November, the company tested its Ask Brave chatbot against ChatGPT, Perplexity, Google AI Mode, and Grok across 1,500 queries sampled from real usage.
+In an evaluation in November 2025, the company tested its Ask Brave chatbot against ChatGPT, Perplexity, Google AI Mode, and Grok across 1,500 queries sampled from real usage.
 The judges were Claude Opus 4.5 and Claude Sonnet 4.5, evaluating each pair of answers twice to control for position bias.
 Ask Brave, running on the open-weights Qwen3 model, scored 4.66 out of 5 on an absolute rating scale.
 Grok led at 4.71.
 Google AI Mode trailed at 4.39, ChatGPT at 4.32, and Perplexity finished last at 4.01.

 The pitch Brave is making to investors and developers alike: a cheaper open-weight model fed high-quality grounding data can match or beat expensive frontier models running on thinner context.
 "Context quality is likely the most significant factor in answer quality," the company wrote.
 If true, that makes whoever controls the search index the most valuable player in the AI stack, not whoever trains the biggest model.